bennydreamtech23/bennydreamtech23/README.md

 WEB DEVELOPER
 -------------

-Hello my wonderful universe, I amBenedicta, a frontend developer that loves building cool, creative and beautiful user interface.
+Hello my wonderful universe, I am Benedicta, a frontend developer that loves building cool, creative and beautiful user interface.
 I work with frontend framework such React, Redux Toolkit, Bootstrap for css styling.
 Programming Language such as javascript, Html5, Css and Scss

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [benedictaportfolio.netlify.app](http://benedictaportfolio.netlify.app)